 A foreclosure is a home a lender or lienholder has taken from a borrower who has not made payments for a period of time.
 The lender or lienholder hopes to sell the property for close to what is owed on the mortgage.

 Who can place a lien on a home?
-A mortgage lender, the IRS, or the U.S. Department of Housing and Urban Development (for nonpayment of an FHA loan, resulting in HUD homes for sale).
+A mortgage lender or the IRS can.
+So too can the U.S. Department of Housing and Urban Development (aka HUD) for nonpayment of an FHA loan, resulting in HUD homes for sale.

 How Does the Foreclosure Process Work?